The data-based status report of the traction battery

 The electric car is connected to a mobile charging station and a diagnostic tool is connected to a vehicle's on-board diagnostic system via the OBD2 interface.

-Qualified workshop personnel or TÜV Rheinland experts read out all relevant data via the interface in about one hour.
+Qualified workshop personnel or TÜV Rheinland experts read out all relevant data via the interface.

 The battery data is then sent to the BQC cloud.